tingwai-to/greendeal/README.md

     > `testinvoke <contract_hash> create ['<creator_public_key>','mydiscountcode','Opening-day-sale-for-ice-cream!','Discount-for-any-flavor',3,1546300800,5,8]`

-    Here a new promo is being created for ice cream.
+    Here a new promo identified by `mydiscountcode` is being created for an ice cream sale.
 A seller would typically be using this command.

 * Parameters (in order):

     * **`creator_public_key`**: (public key)

         Owner of the promo's public key.
-This public key is checked to determine whether the wallet used to invoke has permission to `delete` or `claim` a promo after it has been created.
+This public key is checked to determine whether the wallet used to invoke has permission to `delete` or `claim` a promo after it has been created. `creator_public_key` is explicitly stated to give flexibility, eg creating a promo on behalf of the seller.

     * **`promo_id`**: (str)

         Can be any string you want but must be unique and cannot already be in use by another promo.
-As a seller, you'd probably want this to be a memorable string.
+As a seller, you'd probably want this to be a memorable string for marketing purposes.
 Cannot contain spaces if invoking from neo-python.

     * **`title`**: (str)